awl4114awl/Virtual-Machine-Brute-Forcing/README.md

 #### How the Logging Architecture Works (Simplified)

-The diagram below shows the simplified logging flow in the Cyber Range.
-My virtual machine generates security events (like failed logons), which are collected by **Microsoft Defender for Endpoint** and forwarded to **Microsoft Sentinel**, the SIEM.
-Sentinel also receives identity logs from **Azure Active Directory (Entra ID)** and resource activity from the **Azure Portal**.
+The diagram below illustrates the simplified logging flow in the Cyber Range.
+My VM generates security events such as failed logons, which MDE collects and forwards to Microsoft Sentinel.
+Sentinel also receives identity logs from Azure Active Directory (Entra ID) and resource activity from the Azure Portal.

-All of these signals converge in Sentinel, where analytics rules evaluate the combined data.
-When a rule is matched—such as repeated failed logins—Sentinel creates an **alert**, and related alerts are grouped into an **incident** for investigation.
+All of this telemetry converges in Sentinel, where analytics rules evaluate combined signals.
+When a rule matches — such as repeated failed login attempts — Sentinel creates an **alert**, and related alerts are grouped into an **incident** for investigation.

 <p align="left">
   <img src="screenshots/Screenshot 2025-11-21 113059.png" width="700">